6,000Units Under Management

 • Monthly financial statements

 Maintenance on your rental property is inevitable, but do not let wear and tear drive your property value down.
-Having a budget and a schedule for regular property updates can help increase your rental value and secure new tenants more quickly.
+Having a budget and a schedule for regular property updates can help increase your rental value and make your rental more appealing.
 By making updates to your property with durable materials now, you will save yourself time and money for repairs in the future.